-- Assisting the youth in obtaining educational, vocational and employment opportunities; - Providing transportation when necessary to achieve the goals of the ILP ISP;

-- Assisting the youth in establishing and maintaining involvement in community/recreational activities; - Assisting the youth in securing mental and medical health assistance when necessary; and - Monitoring youth savings and expenditures to ensure proper budgeting of income.
+- Assisting the youth in obtaining educational, vocational and employment opportunities; - Providing transportation when necessary to achieve the goals of the ILP ISP; - Assisting the youth in establishing and maintaining involvement in community/recreational activities; - Assisting the youth in securing mental and medical health assistance when necessary; and - Monitoring youth savings and expenditures to ensure proper budgeting of income.

-Note: Life Coaches serve as the HSP for TLP programs.
+Note: Life Coaches serve as the HSP for ILP programs.

 - 25.1 ILP Life Coaches must participate in a basic certification provided by the state IL Program Manager.
 ILP Life Coaches must participate in a basic certification training provided by the state IL Program Manager.
-Training covers independent living policies, ACLSA and other requirements of the program.7 - 25.2 ILP Life Coaches must attend at least one county/regional/ state IL training, meeting or workshop quarterly.
-This requirement may also be met by meeting individually with the regional ILC to staff the youth in the ILP. - 25.3 Life coaches must have a plan for each youth and have at least bi-monthly sessions with youth.
-The Life Coach plan may be a separate document or incorporated into the TLP ISP.
-If for any reason the youth becomes unemployed, Life Coach will have at least weekly contacts and closely support the youth's job search. - 25.4 Provider will assign a Life Coach to each youth in the program.
-The ratio of Life Coaches to youth is no more than 1:15. - 25.5 Life Coach must meet with ILC and youth to discuss progress in achieving the goals of the ILP ISP at least quarterly.
+Training covers independent living policies, ACLSA and other requirements of the program. - 25.2 ILP Life Coaches must attend at least one county/regional/ state IL training, meeting or workshop quarterly.
+This requirement may also be met by meeting individually with the regional ILC (or DFCS Case Manager) to staff the youth. - 25.3 Life coaches must have a written plan for each youth and have at least weekly face-to-face sessions.
+The Life Coach plan may be a separate document or incorporated into the ILP ISP. - 25.4 At a minimum Life Coaches should document at least two efforts weekly that record the youth's engagement in independent living skills development. - 25.5 Provider will assign a Life Coach to each youth in the program.
+The ratio of Life Coaches to youth is no more than 1:15.